 Great Dixter Symposia are one week in duration and this Symposium runs from Saturday through to the following Saturday.
 These courses are of both a practical and theoretical nature, are held in the lecture room and the garden, and include trips to other gardens.
 Attendees should prepare accordingly for all of these activities (see the check list below).
 Other than having the right gear and the necessary travel arrangements in place, attendees are comprehensively looked after by the Great Dixter team.
 Accommodation, meals, and transport to and from the airport are included within the price of the course.

-Attendees should fly to either Gatwick or Heathrow airport and make their way to the airport Meeting Point for collection at 10am on Saturday, September 8th 2018, where a member of the team will be waiting.
-Those from the UK or joining us as part of a larger travel itinerary should also make their way to Gatwick or Heathrow for 10am or go direct to the Flackley Ash Hotel (Peasmarsh, East Sussex TN31 6YH.
+Attendees will be collected from the Heathrow Airport Meeting Point at 10am on Saturday, September 14th 2019, where a member of the team will be waiting.
+Those from the UK or joining us as part of a larger travel itinerary or those arriving at a different airport should also make their way to Heathrow for 10am or go direct to the Flackley Ash Hotel (Peasmarsh, East Sussex TN31 6YH.
 Tel.
 01797 230651) for midday.

-On the following Saturday, September 15th 2018, attendees catching flights will be dropped off at either Gatwick or Heathrow by 10am and should book their return flight long enough after to allow for checking in.
+On the following Saturday, September 21st 2019, attendees catching flights will be dropped off at Heathrow by 10am and should book their return flight long enough after to allow for checking in.